Page 3

 Using protective coverings in the garden gives you more flexibility when starting seeds.
 Last fall, I sowed a patch of mixed leaf lettuces that had barely sprouted when cold weather arrived.
 But, because clear plastic protected them most of the winter, they grew nicely, but slowly, and yielded lots of pickings.

 These supplies are available from seed and garden supply companies or from hardware stores.
-Other options are out there—check out chicken wire or concrete reinforcing wire bent into a semi-circle.
+Other options are out there—check out chicken wire, concrete reinforcing wire, or a cattle panel bent into a semi-circle.
 Use strong clips to secure the covering, and weights and stakes to prevent it from blowing away.
 Pull the plastic tightly over the supports so it won’t catch the wind or hold rainwater.

 Many gardeners use PVC tubing or wood framing for this purpose.
 Careful, though; any rough spots will tear the plastic.
 Those foam noodles (kids’ toys at the pool) or pipe insulation can protect the plastic.